• Skip to primary navigation

 Push notifications

 Push notifications help in two ways: both in engaging existing users and in retaining them.
-Almost every mobile app that counts on in-app purchases and spending leverages push notifications to their benefit.
+Almost every mobile app that counts on in-app purchases and spending leverages push notifications to its benefit.

 Here is how Uber uses it.
 The taxi-hailing app sends push notifications of special pricing, fare drops, or possible surge pricing that encourage the user to make a booking.